efreyu/raylib-cmake-template/README.md

 ```

 ### Usage
 After building the project, you can start developing your project with Raylib by adding your source files to the src/ directory and resources to resources/.
 The CMake scripts are designed to handle the rest.

+Every time you add a new source file and a new resources, you will need to re-run the CMake build command to update the project files before building the project.

+Please note that the project is still in development and may contain bugs.

 ## Acknowledgments
 - Inspiration and base configuration adapted from [SasLuca's raylib-cmake-template](https://github.com/SasLuca/raylib-cmake-template) and [Asmaloney's GDExtensionTemplate](https://github.com/asmaloney/GDExtensionTemplate).